popelier-group/PyMol-QTAIM/README.md

   in the PyMol console to load it in the current PyMol session.
   These methods will add a function named `qtaim_visualiser` to the standard functions of PyMol.

 _Note_: To properly run the script you will need an initial object (e.g. xyz file of the geometry on which AIMAll was run) and the corresponding `_atomicfiles_` folder output from an AIMAll calculation with `-iaswrite=true`.
+The files output from AIMAll for visualisation are named `.iasviz`.
+The only files that can be actually visualised are the ones obtained with the `-bim=proaim` parameters (i.e. basin integration method : ProAIM).

 ## Variables